mshahbazi72/cGANTransfer/README.md

 bash  prepare_data_ImageNet
 ```

-Note: The path to the main folder of the dataset should be modified in the data prepration scripts using "--data_root".
+Note 1: The path to the main folder of the dataset should be modified in the data prepration scripts using "--data_root".
+Note2: For other setups other than "ImageNet" and "cifar", you need to adapt the data-specific configuraion (type of the data loader, image size, root folder name, ...)

 ### 2.3.
 Pretrained Weights<a name="Weights"></a>